 President Martin Ward welcomed Dr Julie Reza today as a new member of the Rotary Club of Canterbury.

 Julie is a freelance science communications consultant, project manager, writer and editor, specialising in global healthcare and related fields.
 She predominantly works with NGOs and not-for-profit organizations.
-Previously she was a senior science editor for TDR at the World Health Organization in Geneva and prior to that she worked at the Wellcome Trust, UK – one of the world’s biggest funders of medical research and a leader in science communication and the public understanding of science.
+Previously she was a senior science editor for TDR at the World Health Organization headquarters in Geneva and prior to that she worked at the Wellcome Trust, UK – one of the world’s biggest funders of medical research and a leader in science communication and the public understanding of science.
 While there, she managed multimedia educational projects on international health topics, working with experts from WHO, the Gate’s Foundation, DFID, The Global Fund and leading research institutions around the world.

 Julie has had close ties with Rotary for many years thanks to relatives who are Rotarians in Bangladesh (from where her family originate).
 She has seen Rotarians in action with humanitarian work – such as delivering antimalarial mosquito-nets, helping with polio vaccination campaigns, and supporting doctors doing cleft palate surgery.
 Julie retains close ties to the country and has seen for herself the hardship of the rural poor as well as the entrepreneurship and talent of Bangladeshi youngsters.